Analogue Feel

 Peleng 8mm F3.5 Fisheye Adobe Lens Profile

-Ok, one last one more …
+Ok, last one …

 Here are some profiles for the Peleng MC 8mm F3.5 Fisheye, profiled on a Sony Alpha 900 (DSLR-A900) body.
 For some reason, the lens, when mounted to my A900, is somewhat decentered, that is the image circle it creates is offset a little bit to the right, and also cropped ever so slightly on the long edges.